developer-zebra/developer-zebra-site/src/ekd/1-9/guide/usage/index.md

 3. **Click the "Save Layout" button** to store settings.
 4. **Click "Save Project"** to create a project file for deployment.

-The selected layout will be the default on any device to which the file is deployed.
+**The selected layout will be the default on any device to which the file is deployed**.

 **To remove a layout as the default**:
 1. From the main designer screen, **click the menu button in the upper-left corner**.<br> A list of available layouts is displayed.